Card Summary Table

 If you’ve never stayed at a Marriott brand hotel before, chances are you’re probably not much of a traveler.

-We say this because you would have to be consciously trying to avoid this huge hotel chain, with over 4,000 worldwide properties in 78 countries.
+We say this because you would have to be consciously trying to avoid this huge hotel chain, with over 5,700 participating Marriott Rewards and SPG hotels.

 Marriott is one of the largest hotel chains in the world, and you’ll find some great properties in their portfolio.